-Container orchestration tools like Kubernetes have risen in popularity within the past few years and have enabled organizations to more efficiently deploy and manage applications.
+Container orchestration tools have risen in popularity within the past few years, especially open source tools like Kubernetes, and have enabled organizations to more efficiently deploy and manage applications.
 However, these tools also come with their own security risks.
 All tools are susceptible to misconfigurations and insider abuse, in addition to more serious vulnerabilities that exploit the tools’ code itself.
-Since Kubernetes has control over the systems running critical business applications, the impact of a compromise is potentially massive.
+Since Kubernetes has control over the systems running critical business application development, the impact of a compromise is potentially massive.

 In short, Kubernetes manages containers to ensure that resources scale with the application and that the overall state of the environment is healthy.

 At the lowest level in the architecture is the Kubernetes node, which is the physical or virtual machine running all the services.
 The group of nodes help form the Kubernetes cluster.
 Each node runs at least one Kubernetes Pod, which houses the actual containers, such as a Docker container.
 Each node also runs an agent called kubelet, which manages the node and monitors the health of the containers in the Pods, automatically starting and stopping them to remediate issues.

 The Kubernetes Control Plane manages the nodes and Pods across the cluster by sending commands through the kube-api-server.
 It also contains etcd, a key value store that contains all of the cluster data.